Strand Parishes Trust

 6. Avoid statutory overlap: Needs that would normally be funded by statutory sources are not supported

-For Organizational Applications
+For Organisational Applications

 2. Preference areas: Priority given to work in the parishes of St Clement Danes and St Mary le Strand